Is your vinyl record warped?

 Step 1:

-Put one parchment paper at the base of the heating press then put the record on top of that.
-After that, place the second parchment paper on the top of the record again.
-Make sure parchment paper is covering the record from top and bottom properly.
+Place one piece of parchment paper at the base of the heating press, then put the record on top of it.
+After that, place the second parchment paper on top of the record again.
+Ensures the parchment paper is covering the record from top to bottom properly.

 Step 2: